-Keep in mind – with vaping, temperature matters.
-Unlike carbonization with fire, temperatures can determine everything from the kind of high or relief you want, to the effects of the terpenes, those aromatics that work in conjunction with cannabinoids to customize your treatment.
+Keep in mind – that with vaping, temperature matters.
+Unlike carbonization with fire, temperatures can determine everything from the kind of high or relief you want to the effects of the terpenes, those aromatics that work in conjunction with cannabinoids to customize your medication.
 The temperature guide below should help you determine what temperatures you need for your specific therapeutic needs.

 When it comes to setting temperature, some e-pens do not have a way to set temperature, while others do.
 Desktop vaporizers and electronic dab nails almost always have a way to set temperature, but some models lack this option.
 However, as the above examples show, being able to set the temperature is hugely beneficial.
 Keep this in mind when you shop for a vaporizer.
 Having the option to customize the temperature is important.

 Vaping is one of the healthier ways to consume cannabis.
-Whether you’re looking for recreational or therapeutic use of cannabis, vaping is one of the better options out there.
+Whether you’re looking for the recreational or therapeutic use of cannabis, vaping is one of the better options out there.
 Studies show that it is healthier and that you get more of the active compounds you want and need.
 It’s also stealthier, to boot.
-Why not choose vaping to enhance your cannabis experience?
+Why not choose to vape to enhance your cannabis experience?